Maximilian Haberstock Biography

 In particular, he would like to thank his professors at the University of Music and Performing Arts in Munich: Prof. Thomas Böckheler for holding him to higher standards and bringing him up to the next level in his piano playing; Prof. Kay Westermann for making a passionate and dedicated composer out of him; and Prof. Ulrich Nicolai for recognizing his potential and admitting him into his conducting class at the Conservatory.

-- Accepted as Student-in-Residence at the 25th Verbier Festival 2018
+- Accepted as Student-in-Residence in piano at the 25th Verbier Festival 2018

 - Youngest participant in the Stars & Rising Stars Festival 2018 (Munich)